-In order to achieve our R&D goal, part of our R&D strategy is to focus on in-house development and to establish collaborations with domestic and international partners at the same time.
+In order to achieve our R&D goal, part of our R&D strategy is to focus on in-house development and to establish collaborations with domestic and international partners on technology and virus strains use rights licensing.
 We have entered into collaborations with a group of leading universities, colleges and research institutes that have strong vaccine research capabilities and proven track records in China.
 In most cases, we will own the commercial rights to the products that result from our existing R&D strategic collaborations.
 Set forth below are examples of projects on which we have collaborated:

-Partner Projects Scope of Collaborations

-National Institute for Viral Disease Control and Universal Pandemic Vaccine development

-Prevention of China CDC Influenza Vaccine

-(National High-Tech

-Research and Development

-Plan)

-Institute of Laboratory Animal Sciences, University Inactivated Animal Rabies Inactivated animal rabies
+Partner Projects Scope of Collaborations National Institute for Viral Disease Control and Prevention of China CDC Universal Pandemic Influenza Vaccine (National High-Tech Research and Development Plan) Vaccine development Institute of Laboratory Animal Sciences, University of Agriculture Inactivated Animal Rabies Inactivated animal rabies vaccine development University of Sydney EV71 Animal model within the Department of Health and Human Services

-of Agriculture vaccine development

-University of Sydney EV71 Animal model

-National Institute for Viral Disease Control and EV71 Obtaining virus strain

-Prevention of China CDC